SovereignCraft/Sovereign-Craft-Economy/README.md

 ﻿# Sovereign Craft Economy Plugin

-**A Minecraft plugin that fuses Vault with the wild world of LNBits!**
+**A Minecraft plugin that fuses Vault API to Bitcoin with LNBits!**

-Welcome to the **Sovereign Craft Economy Plugin**—a maximalist, uncompromising bridge between Minecraft's Vault economy LNBits.
+Welcome to the **Sovereign Craft Economy Plugin**—a maximalist, uncompromising bridge between Minecraft's Vault economy & LNBits.
 This isn’t your average economy plugin; it’s a beast that demands serious infrastructure, passion, and maybe a touch of madness.

 ---

 ## ⚡️ What It Does
 This plugin lets your Minecraft server run an economy powered by Bitcoin's Lightning Network via [LNBits](https://lnbits.com/).
-Deposit, withdraw, and trade with real *sats*—because Bitcoin, being the best money allows for this, so we're going to do it!
+Deposit, withdraw, and trade with real *sats*—because Bitcoin, being the best money, allows for this.
+So, we're going to do it GFY!

 ---

 ## 🚨 Prerequisites (Good Luck!)
 To unleash this beast, you’ll need:
 - **A Bitcoin node with Lightning**: Fully synced and funded with good liquidity, backups, security, and more.
-- **LNBits**: operational and set up with appropriate DNS for LNAddresses, Webwallet, and more.
+- **LNBits**: operational and set up with appropriate firewall rules and DNS for LNAddresses, Webwallet, and more.
 - **Nearline Node**: Your node better be very low latency with your server—lag is your enemy here.
+Oh, and do you really want your node on the same subnet as a public minecraft server?
-- **A Few Million Sats**: Liquidity isn’t cheap.
+- **A Few Million Sats (minimum)**: Liquidity isn’t cheap.
 Reliable deposits and withdrawals don’t grow on trees.

 > **Warning**: Economy plugins that spam balance checks (like tab list updates) will choke your node faster than ordinals on the Timechain.
 This setup is NOT for the faint of heart.